 Note: Table 3 provides the descriptive statistics of variables for takeover deals in the full sample and in the subsample classified by the value of M&A index.
 The table lists the mean (number) and standard deviation (percent) of variables (dummy variables) for firm and deal characteristics.
 M&A index is the measurement of takeover efficiency, calculated as a ratio of actual acquirers' announcement return over optimal announcement return (estimated by SFA).
 Market value is calculated as the number of shares outstanding multiplied by the respective stock price at 4 weeks before the official deal announcement.
 M/B is a ratio of market value over book value of firms' asset (Lang et al., 1989).
 Leverage ratio is total debt, which is the sum of long-term debt and short-term debt, divided by firm's total asset.
 Return on Asset (ROA) is computed as the ratio of the company's net income by the book value of total assets (Yermack, 1996) Transaction value (\$million) is total value that acquirers pay for the deal, deducting expenses and fees (Thomson One).
 Premium is defined as the offer price, as the log percentage difference from target's share price 4 weeks before the M&A deal announcement (Baker et al. 2012).
 Time to resolution is the duration of deal, computed as the difference between date of deal announcement and the date when the deal completes (fails).
 Hostile is a dummy variable that equals 1 when the deal attitude is hostile (Thomson One).
-Toehold is a dummy variable that equals to 1 when the acquisition is tender offer (Thomson One).
-Toehold is a dummy variable that equals to 1 when bidders.
-Diversification is a dummy variable that equals 1 when the first-two digits of acquirer SIC are different from the first-two digits of target SIC.
-Cash is a dummy variable that equals 1 when the deal is paid 100% with stocks.
+Tender offer is a dummy variable that equals to 1 when the acquisition is the duration is the duration is a dummy variable that equals to 1 when bidder owns target shares before takeover transaction.
+Competing bid is a dummy variable that equals 1 when the deal sign of a cquirer SIC are different from the first-two digits of acquirer SIC are different from the first-two digits of acquirer SIC are different from the first-two digits of target SIC.
+Cash is a dummy variable that equals 1 if the M&A deal was paid entirely by cash.
+Stock is a dummy variable that equals 1 when th